ajaay2612/spooky-game/GAME_DESIGN.md

 **Available Gizmos**:
 - Move Gizmo: Position objects with visual axis handles
+- Rotate Gizmo: Rotate objects around X, Y, Z axes
 - Scale Gizmo: Scale objects with uniform or non-uniform modes

 **Activation**:
-- Click "Move" or "Scale" button in Property Panel
+- Click "Move", "Rotate", or "Scale" button in Property Panel
 - Click again to deactivate
 - Only one gizmo active at a time